Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

 A lot of effort has gone into hardening this ingestion pipeline.

-We’re also running data quality checks during ingestion.
+We’re also running a data quality engine during ingestion.
 For example, we explicitly check for stale SCADA records.
-If a DQ issue is detected, we stop the pipeline (not the physical pipeline 😉).
-Since the data feeds an ML model for state prediction, we don’t want to generate predictions off poor-quality historian data.
+If a DQ issue is detected, we flag it and ignore the data in our ML model for state prediction.
+We don’t want to generate predictions off poor-quality historian data.

 ---